thruthesky/fireflutter/README.md

 ## Features

 There are many features and most of them are optional.
-You may turn on the extra functions by the setting.
+You may turn on the extra functions by creating an instance.

 ### Main Features